CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

 - **linguistic uniqueness**: Prepends a short text to base user prompts.
 The text asks the LLM to prioritize its linguistic uniqueness.
 - **best-of-n text augmentation**: Applies the best-of-n text augmentation technique to the base user prompts.
 The technique randomly capitalizes and swaps characters.

-### 3. Refusal Analysis on the Final CLF Dataset
+### 3. Refusal Response Analysis on the Final CLF Dataset
-- Our final/selected classifier method uses a single user prompt to get response data from the unknown LLMs.
+- Our final/selected classifier method uses a single user prompt (the best user prompt) to get response data from the unknown LLMs.
 Then, it uses these data to make predictions.
 Having a better understanding of which LLMs and system prompts results in the most refusal is crucial for improving the classifier further and making it even more effective.
-- Since refusal responses can have very similar style and length regardless of the LLM, they make it difficult identify the LLM that generated it.
+- Since refusal responses can have very similar style and length regardless of the LLM, they make it difficult to identify the LLM that generated the response.
 Additionally, since the library contains data from known LLMs which were collected without using system prompts, the classifier can struggle to make predictions as the refusal response will likely have very low cosine similarity values with most or all of the LLMs in the library.
+- We used a heuristic approach (short responses or responses that contains certain refusal keywords such as "cannot", "unable", etc) to categorize LLM responses into refusal and non-refusal responses.
+This is the most straightforward approach.
+However, it can overestimate the percentage of refusal responses.
+When we used no system prompt, we still got approximately 5% refusal response rate which is around 0% in reality.
+This heuristic approach is not perfect, but it is the most straightforward approach and still effective to get a rough estimate.
 - **Run**: `python classifier_model_scripts/analyze_final_clf_dataset_refusal.py`.
 - **Output**: saved to `results/final_clf_dataset_analysis/final_clf_refusal_analysis.txt`.
 - **Results**: Overall refusal rate ~10%; varies by LLM/family.